openziti/ziti-doc/docusaurus/docs-ops/30-configuration/conventions.md

   trusted CAs
 - `alt_server_certs` - (optional) An array of objects with `server_cert` and `server_key` values used to add additional server certificates and keys not managed by OpenZiti (i.e. from public CAs like Let's Encrypt).
-The server name indication (SNI) of incoming requests is compared with all DNS subject alternative names (SAN) of the server certificates in `identity.server` and `identity.alt_server_certs[].server`.
+The server name indication (SNI) of incoming requests is compared with all DNS subject alternative names (SAN) of the server certificates in `identity.server_cert` and `identity.alt_server_certs[].server_cert`.
 The first-matched server certificate is presented to the TLS client.
-You must use distinct DNS SANs for `server` and `alt_server_certs[].server` to avoid ambiguity during server certificate selection.
+You must use distinct DNS SANs to avoid ambiguity during server certificate selection.

 The `<engine>:<value>` format is used to define multiple different source types.
 If the `<engine>:` part is omitted, it is assumed to be `file:`.
 The following engines are supported: